zirujauak/mxyzptlk/README.md

 More restructuring code and implementing better rust development practices.
 The sound player is now behind a trait, which should make it easier to change if necessary.
 The old "state" has been rechristened "zmachine" and decomposed into separate files for runtime state, screen i/o, and sound.
 Files for instruction, object, and text were pulled out of the zmachine module to keep internals private.

-## New!
+### New!
 * Added code to read AIFF chunks from a blorb file and use `libsndfile` to convert them to FLAC, which `rodio` will play.
 No need to pick a blorb apart, convert AIFF to OGGV, and rebuild!
-However, there's a "click" at the end of the converted sound that's very noticable at higher volumes, especially when sounds repeat.
-Need to investigate.

-## Fixed
+### Fixed
 * `PRINT_TABLE` no longer prints padding that overwrites other text inappropriately, which was very evident in Beyond Zork
 * Stream 3 converts \n (0x0d) to \r (0x0a), per spec.
 This was responsible for issues with the layout in Beyond Zork.

+### Bugs
+* FLAC audio clicks at the end, which is noticeable at higher volumes and especially annoying when a sound loops.
+Need to investigate the conversion code to see if there's a fix.

 ### Backlog
 * Logging is a mess